 It’s not rare for me to get into a nerd conversation or two.
 Especially late at night.
 Nighttime on the Internet is when the only people stirring are other social media pros and bloggers.
-Google Chat has become the hub for me during this time to bounce ideas off of people while I prepare for a speaking engagement, big presentation or am simply catching up on my never ending email box.
+Google Chat has become the hub for me during this time to bounce ideas off of people while I prepare for a speaking engagement, big presentation, or am simply catching up on my never-ending email box.
 One such night, a message came through that read:

 “Do you think a brand message can be conveyed in 140 characters?”

-This was a prep question poised to a joint panel held by PRSA Detroit and Social Media Club Detroit.
+This was a prep question poised for a joint panel held by PRSA Detroit and Social Media Club Detroit.
 Initially, my gut told me to scream, “YES, YES, A THOUSAND TIMES, YES!
 Your brand message should be so clear and concise that 140 characters is plenty!
 Of course!
 What a ridiculous question!”

 Luckily, I don’t let my gut do all of the talking.
 Especially when my gut and I have been up for hours working on prep for two speaking engagements and a big client pitch.
 The more I thought about it, the more I realized that my gut did not have the right idea.

 My actual response began with, “Yes and no.”

 140 characters feel much roomier to me now than they had in the past.
 I can share information, plug a brand or person, and add a hashtag without breaking a sweat or thinking too hard.
 I’ve also noticed a change in the way that my brain takes in and processes information since I’ve joined Twitter.
 I write in more concise statements.
 Fluff and filler words seem to have been ejected from my vocabulary, and when someone dares to send out a tweet that is longer than 140 characters, I simply refuse to click the link to read the post in its entirety.
 It’s become too much work for my “all killer, no filler” brain.